Asus ROG Harpe Ace Aim Lab edition review: An eye-opener

-(Pocket-lint) - The Republic of Gamers has a new competitor for the superlight category of gaming mice.
+The Republic of Gamers has a new competitor for the superlight category of gaming mice.
 The Asus ROG Harpe Aim Lab Edition mouse is a special mouse that the company says it worked with eSports professionals to create.

 That process took several iterations and the result is an ultra-lightweight gaming mouse with a careful balance of game-winning features.
 Under the unassuming chassis is some pro-grade tech which should give you the upper hand against the competition, but what makes this mouse stand out is the collaboration with Aim Lab.